Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_UPDATE`

 This is only useful if you have `SRCDS_AUTOUPDATE` set to 0.
-Having this option set to 1 means when the container runs; an update and file validation process will take place, and the server won't start until it's done.
+Having this option set to 1 means when the container runs: an update and file validation process will take place, and the server won't start until it's done.